shane-et-al/git_slab/index.md

 ## Pull requests

-One last thing, to shape you all into productive members of society.
+One final thing, to shape you all into productive members of society.

 Open source software thrives on the limitless collaborative possibilities of the Internet.
 But the usual case when working with a project someone else owns is that you won't have permission to push directly to their repository.
 The polite way to suggest a contribution is the Pull Request, which is exactly what it sounds like - a request asking a remote repo to pull commits from yours.